file mbr.bin

 In Apache, this would look like:

-Redirect permanent /main/gallery http://www.miljan.org/gallery/
+Redirect permanent /main/gallery https://www.miljan.org/gallery/

 Redirect permanent /main/travelblog http://www.urbanloop.com/travelblog/

-Redirect permanent /main/tips-n-tricks http://www.miljan.org/wiki/
+Redirect permanent /main/tips-n-tricks https://www.miljan.org/wiki/

 Note: you need mod_alias in order to use Redirect directive.